Pembarto, Pembarton, Pemberton, Pemerton, Penmerton, Premerton

 .
 This has also lead to the merging of two heretofore separate Pemberton Pedigrees.

 Participating in the Pemberton DNA Project is an opportunity to uncover information not provided in the paper records, which will help with your research of your Pemberton family tree.
-We will also discover which family trees are related.
-As the project progresses, the results for the various family trees will provide information on the evolution of the surname.
+We are discovering which family branches are related.
+As the project progresses, the results for the various family branches will provide information on the evolution of the surname.
 The surnames in this DNA Project are researched as part of the Pemberton Family World Wide association's family history project.
 You can learn more about this significant research, and the the associated family trees, by visiting the Pemberton Family World Wide website at http://PFWW.org

 To donate to the general fund please